 Portions and parcels of the dreadful past.”

-Through eyes of faith, the passing of the years looks somewhat different.
-We believe our journey is going somewhere: instead of simply terminating with death (full stop, finis), we will emerge into the life of heaven (welcome, transition into God's presence.)
-We are pilgrims, like Abraham, moving toward the land of promise.
-Like Saint Paul, we try to deal with the problems and setbacks along the way, with the help of the Lord.
-And in the end, if we are faithful, we will share the total joy of joining Christ in glory, as the reward of life's pilgrimage.
+But from a heart full of faith and hope, the passing of the years can be seen in a more positive light.
+We believe that our journey is going somewhere.
+We have a destiny that does not end with death and burial, or cremation, if that’s what we choose for us.
+After this life, we trust we will emerge into a new kind life in God’s presence.
+On this earth we are pilgrims, like Abraham, moving toward the land of promise.
+Like St Paul, we try to deal with whatever problems and setbacks we meet along the way, with the help of the Lord.
+Finally, if we are faithful, we hope to be joined with Christ in glory, as the reward he has promised.